PRiauwindu/COVID19-Country-Clustering-Analysis/README.md

 **Keywords:**
 COVID-19 pandemic, country clustering, epidemiological analysis, pandemic dynamics, public health, global preparedness, government response, data analysis, pandemic management, crisis response.

+### Replicating and Adopting the Analysis
+If you find this analysis valuable and wish to use or adapt it for your own projects, feel free to do so!
+To replicate the analysis, clone this GitHub repository to your local machine.
+In the spirit of open collaboration, we kindly ask that you acknowledge and cite the original work in your own publications or projects.
+Include the title of the original work, your name as the author, the repository URL, the publication year, and any relevant identifiers such as a DOI.
+Your citation helps recognize the effort and time put into creating this analysis.
+Thank you for your interest and happy analyzing!